Tenant Satisfaction Measures

 • We hold regular estate inspections and support local community groups with grants as well as practical support from our team.

-• We have three community hubs and a network of scheme lounges that are used for a variety of events.
+• We have five community hubs and a network of scheme lounges that are used for a variety of events.

 • We work with stakeholders and partners to obtain additional funding for our neighbourhoods.
 This year we’ve been successful with bids to the Household Support Fund for Watford and Three Rivers, and the Community Infrastructure Levy Grant from Watford Borough Council.